 Don’t worry, it doesn’t happen in a single day, but you can get back into writing and start crushing it again.

 Today, I’ll discuss the best strategies that worked for me in the past.

 Here are the best ways to get back into writing:

 Spark Your Creativity

 Many writers quit because they feel like their creative muse has abandoned them.
-But the truth is that creativity is an unlimited resource, you just need to remind yourself how to tap into it.
+But creativity is an unlimited resource.
+You just need to remind yourself how to tap into it.

 Reading is my favorite way to get my creative juices flowing.
 Words can be magical, and it’s just so inspiring to stop and admire a good piece of writing.
 Reading is also a way to access fresh ideas and concepts that may strike a chord with you.

 You don’t even need to read the type of material that you want to write.
 In fact, I often get inspired by my blog posts when I read fantasy novels.

 Sometimes I just come across an interesting sentence structure or a word choice that sparks ideas I can use in my writing assignments.